 Return pan used to cook pork to medium-high heat.
 Add 1 tsp. olive oil, garlic, and poblano pepper to hot pan.
 Stir occasionally until softened, 3-4 minutes.

-Add pork, tomato paste, and pineapple chunks to pan and stir occasionally, 4-5 minutes.
+Add ground pork, tomato paste, and pineapple chunks and stir occasionally until pork is coated, 4-5 minutes.

 Remove from burner and season with 1 tsp. lime zest (reserve remaining for garnish), ½ tsp. salt, and ¼ tsp. pepper.

-Plate dish as pictured on front of card, garnishing each taco with filling, pickled shallot (to taste), crispy jalapeño pieces (to taste), and remaining lime zest.
-(Taste crispy jalapeños before you add them to tacos.
-They are spicy!)
+Plate dish as pictured on front of card, placing filling in each tortilla and garnishing with pickled shallot (to taste), crispy jalapeño pieces (to taste), and remaining lime zest.
 Bon appétit!